DigiSavvy-Inc/purvine-family/wp-content/plugins/editorplus/readme.txt

 This release also improved responsive editing features by synchronizing the responsive previewer window.

-## Template and Pattern Library

-Editor Plus includes access to the Extendify template and pattern library that can be accessed by clicking the "Library" button in the menu bar of the editor.
-We provide a variety of templates and patterns to serve different use cases and are adding more templates every week.

-## Privacy

-The Extendify library uses a custom API to fetch block patterns and page layouts from our servers.
-API requests are only made when a user clicks on the Library button.
-In order to provide and improve this service, Extendify passes site data along with an API request, including:

-* Browser
-* Referring site
-* Category selection
-* WP language
-* Active theme
-* Active plugins
-* Anonymized UUID
-* Anonymized IP address

-By accessing the Extendify library, you agree to the Extendify [privacy policy](https://extendify.com/privacy-policy) and [terms of service](https://extendify.com/terms-of-service).

-For more details on the terms of service: [https://extendify.com/terms-of-service](https://extendify.com/terms-of-service)

 ## There is much more to come, stay tuned.

 More exciting features and enhancements are planned for the WordPress Gutenberg Editor.
 Stay tuned for updates. 😇